maromart/SDWAN/Localized_Policies/README.md

 This script generates an interactive treemap diagram with D3.js in HTML/JS to visualize the relationships.

-Also,  generates an spreadsheet that contains the same information (static).
+Also,  it generates an spreadsheet that contains the same information (static).

 ## Installation